peterchang77/dl_tutorial/README.md

 ssh -i "~/.aws/default.pem" ubuntu@c2-35-160-231-250.us-west-2.compute.amazonaws.com
 ```

-You should now be successfully logged into your remote SSH session:
+You should now be successfully logged into your remote SSH session.
+Make note of the IP address of your EC2 instance for launching a Jupyter notebook (see below).

 ![AWS Remote Session](./screenshots/aws-ssh01.png)